tebl/BulkyMIDI-32/documentation/getting_started_amiga.md

 ![Music-X](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/amiga_musicx_011.png)

-Back to Music-X. The program was released back in 1988 by David Joiner, the task of explaining the history behind the software is probably better left to the man itself - which you actually can, all of that is on his own [homepage](https://dreamertalin.medium.com/music-x-b4abc68d6f78).
+Back to Music-X. The program was released back in 1988 by David Joiner, the task of explaining the history behind the software is probably better left to the man himself - which you actually can, everything that you'd want to know can be found on his [homepage](https://dreamertalin.medium.com/music-x-b4abc68d6f78).
 So go do that now.

 ### 2.1.1> Amiga Format issue 58, coverdisk A
  Back to less interesting people - me!
-Where I stumbled upon this piece of software, remembering that I had no idea about this stuff originally, was as a coverdisk for Amiga Format issue number 58.
-Unfortunately for me the disk in my posession, had deteriorated enough that I couldn't read it properly.
-Luckily the disk had been already been preserved for the forseeable future on [archive.org](https://archive.org/details/amigaformat058disks_1994-04/af058a.jpg), so all I needed to do was to download coverdisk A from there.
+As to where I stumbled upon this piece of software?
+Keeping in mind that I had no idea about this stuff originally, so this was something that I stumbled across on a coverdisk for Amiga Format (issue #58).
+Unfortunately for me the disk that came with it had deteriorated enough that I couldn't even attempt to it properly - no doubt they bought the best disks available on the market.
+Luckily the disk had been already been preserved on [archive.org](https://archive.org/details/amigaformat058disks_1994-04/af058a.jpg), so all that I needed to do was to download coverdisk A from there.

 ![Music-X](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/amiga_musicx_001.png)

 To keep things as simple as possible, I'm using WinUAE until everything's ready to plug into real hardware.
-As with most coverdisks of that era, the software isn't actually ready to run from the disks - they're compressed.
-This single disk extracts onto three separate empty disks, just click each one in turn to extract it - you'll be prompted when it's time to insert a blank disk (thankfully, WinUAE has an easy way of creating these disks).
+As with most coverdisks of that era, the software isn't actually ready to run from the disks - it's in a compressed format.
+This single disk actually extracts onto three whole disks which is kind of amazing by itself, it's done by clicking on each one in order to perform the extraction - you'll be prompted when it's time to insert a blank disk (thankfully, WinUAE has an easy way of creating these for you).

 ![Music-X](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/amiga_musicx_002.png)
 ![Music-X](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/amiga_musicx_003.png)